Engagement with and support of the communities we live and work in is a priority at the Eclipx Group.

 FleetPartners have provided the Broadmeadows Women’s Community House with a bus to enable women to travel to and from the House.

 For many of these women, the bus is the only way they can attend sessions with a safe and supportive group, with other women who speak their language and understand life’s challenges.

-To ensure the House is welcoming and a place the women feel comfortable attending, a group of Eclipx employees also spent a day with the women, filling garden beds in preparation for their launch.
+To ensure the House is welcoming and a place the women feel comfortable attending, a group of our employees spent a day with the women, filling garden beds in preparation for the launch.

-In addition to the House, FleetPartners employees attend the annual event ‘Altitude Shift’ where they test their nerve by abseiling off the top of one of Melbourne’s skyscrapers, to raise funds for Anglicare.
+In addition to the House, FleetPartners employees attend the annual event ‘Altitude Shift’ where they test their nerve by abseiling off the top of one of Melbourne’s skyscrapers in order to raise funds for Anglicare.

-To support their vision FleetPlus will be employing House with No Steps staff to assemble our Driver Welcome Packs as we head into 2018.
-We look forward to seeing our new partnership flourish and welcome fundraising activities for all our staff, clients and customers to get involved with.
-Through our combined support, we can help more people with disabilities reach their dreams!
+To support their vision FleetPlus employs House with No Steps staff to assemble our Driver Welcome Packs.
+We look forward to seeing our partnership flourish and we welcome fundraising activities for all our employees, clients and customers to get involved with.
+Through our combined support we can help more people with disabilities reach their dreams!

 FleetPartners in New Zealand, in conjunction with Mazda, has a longstanding partnership of 15 years with Duffy Books in Homes.
 Duffy Books (the Alan Duff Charitable Foundation) aims to increase literacy levels of children by providing free books to over 100,000 New Zealand children, three times a year.

 FleetPartners provides two Mazda Wagons free of charge to this charity to assist with the delivery of books across New Zealand.